Skip to main content

 We're using OpenAI, but you can use any type of LLM with Superduper.
 We have several native integrations (see here) but you can also bring your own model.

-from superduper.ext.llm.prompter import *
+from superduper.components.llm.prompter import *

 from superduper import Document